python/cpython/Doc/library/constants.rst

 .. index:: single: ...; ellipsis literal
 .. data:: Ellipsis

-   The same as the ellipsis literal "``...``".
+   The same as the ellipsis literal "``...``" and sole value of the type :data:`types.EllipsisType`.
 Special value used mostly in conjunction with extended slicing syntax for user-defined container data types.